andyjzhong/roast/README.md

 -   Work on logic for order history.
 -   Added calculation of total bill based on refactored discounts, taxes, and subtotal.
 -   Work on delete button functionality and renumbering of the tab items.
+-   Refactor adding items so that the buttons get generated based on the API response dynamically and scales based on number of returned items.
+-   Dynamically add event handlers to each of the aforementioned menu option buttons.

 #### CSS
 -   Style Totals section